-Article 87: irregularities relating to organisation of the academic year and irregularities relating to exams which were known before the deliberation
+Article 86: irregularities relating to organisation of the academic year and irregularities relating to exams which were known before the deliberation

-- For all irregularities relating to organisation of the academic year, teaching activities and any irregularities relating to exams known before the deliberation, the student should first of all try to make contact with the teacher or the President of the jury to settle the problem.
-If this fails, the student may appeal by a duly motivated request in writing 84 to the Dean of the Faculty (or, if the Dean is involved, to the Vice Dean for Teaching). - §2 The appeal must be submitted within eight days of the alleged irregularity. - §3 Having consulted the appropriate people, the Dean (or, if the Dean is involved, the Vice Dean for Teaching) will rule on the admissibility of the appeal and will seek a solution.
-The student may present their case orally should they so wish. - §4 The Dean (or, if the Dean is involved, the Vice-Dean for Teaching) will inform the student in writing or by email of the outcome of their appeal.
+- §1.
+For all irregularities relating to organisation of the academic year, teaching activities and any irregularities relating to exams known before the deliberation, the student must write to the teacher or the President of the jury to settle the problem.
+If this fails, the student may appeal by a duly motivated request in writing to the Dean of the Faculty (or, if the Dean is involved, to the Vice Dean for Teaching). - §2.
+The appeal must be submitted within eight days of the alleged irregularity. - §3.
+Having consulted the appropriate people, the Dean (or, if the Dean is involved, the Vice Dean for Teaching) will rule on the admissibility of the appeal and will seek a solution.
+The student may present their case orally should they so wish. - §4.
+The Dean (or, if the Dean is involved, the Vice-Dean for Teaching) will inform the student in writing or by email of the outcome of their appeal.
 If no response is given within ten calendar days, the student may submit their appeal to the Rector.

-Article 88: irregularities relating to the deliberation or irregularities known after the deliberation
+Article 87: irregularities relating to the deliberation or irregularities known after the deliberation

-- §1 For irregularities relating to the deliberation or any irregularity which was only known about after the deliberation, the student should first contact the President of the jury in question. - The President of the jury will correct incontestable material errors which are raised and will inform all members of the jury in writing.
-If so justified, the President will call the jury which may withdraw the deliberation and make a new one. - §2 If the problem cannot be resolved by application of §1, the student may submit their appeal through a duly motivated request in writing to the Dean (or, if the Dean is the President of the jury, to the Vice Dean for Teaching). - §3 The appeal should be submitted within three working days following notification of the results if it relates to the deliberation or within three working days of consulting the corrected texts if it relates to the evaluation.
-The student may present their case orally should they so wish. - §4 If the Dean judges the complaint to be admissible and considers that it may have had an impact on the results of the deliberation, they may request the President of the jury to apply §1.
-In the event of the President refusing to do so, or it being impossible to do so, the Dean may summon the jury. - §5 The Dean (or, if the Dean is involved, the Vice Dean) will inform the student in writing or email of the outcome of their appeal as soon as possible.
+- §1.
+For irregularities relating to the deliberation or any irregularity which was only known about after the deliberation, the student must contact the President of the jury in question. - §2.
+The appeal shall be submitted through a duly motivated written request in writing within three working days of notification of the results if the appeal relates to the deliberation or within three working days of the consultation of the transcript if it relates to the evaluation.
+Students may be present their case orally if they so wish. - §3.
+If necessary, the President of the jury will correct material errors which are raised and will inform all members of the jury in writing.
+If so justified, the President will call the jury which may withdraw the deliberation and make a new one. - §4.
+If the problem cannot be resolved by application of §1, the student may submit their appeal through a duly motivated request in writing to the Dean (or, if the Dean is the President of the jury, to the Vice Dean for Teaching). - §5.
+If the Dean judges the complaint to be admissible and considers that it may have had an impact on the results of the deliberation, they may request the President of the jury to apply §1.
+In the event of the President refusing to do so, or it being impossible to do so, the Dean may summon the jury. - §6.
+The Dean (or, if the Dean is involved, the Vice Dean) will inform the student in writing or email of the outcome of their appeal as soon as possible.
 If no response is given within ten calendar days, the student may submit their appeal to the Rector.